itsaryanchauhan/JANMARG-APP/docs/LOGIN_SETUP_README.md

 Replace the placeholder images in `assets/images/` with:

-- `background.png` - A beautiful gradient or landscape background
+- `background.webp` - A beautiful gradient or landscape background
-- `light.png` - A hanging lamp or light fixture image
+- `light.webp` - A hanging lamp or light fixture image

 ## Next Steps